Madonna and sexuality: As an aged pop star

-She further polarized views by using an open sexuality while aging, most notoriously when she entered into her 40s with a response by audience with commentaries like "desperate", "cringey" and "give it up", according to Grazia magazine.
-Scholar Deborah Jermyn argues that Madonna for new audiences and her experimentation with sexuality, suggests and has come to mean "nothing" if the trolling of Madonna's aging body is fundamentally misogynistic and gaining online followers by the thousands.
-Authors in Ageing Women in Literature and Visual Culture (2017) concludes that Madonna's refusal to retreat into silence in middle age and her repeated assertion of an overt sexuality are "demonized", especially in the context of a demonstration for women's equality.
-Writing for PinkNews in 2023, Marcus Wratten noted commentaries from British tabloid The Daily Mail, saying her "aggressive sexuality" is now "threatening to compromise" her "uncompromisable legacy".
-They called her for being "desperate".
+Madonna further polarized views audiences by using an open sexuality while aging, most notoriously when she entered into her 40s with a response by the public defining her as "desperate", "cringey" and "give it up", according to Grazia magazine.
+Scholar Deborah Jermyn argues that Madonna for new audiences and her experimentation with sexuality, suggests and has come to mean "nothing" as it is gaining online critics by the thousands.
+Authors in Ageing Women in Literature and Visual Culture (2017) see Madonna overt sexuality to being demonized.
+Writing for PinkNews in 2023, Marcus Wratten noted commentaries from British tabloid The Daily Mail, saying her "aggressive sexuality" is "threatening to compromise" her "uncompromisable legacy".